Pierre Bastien: Life and career

 Bastien began building mechanical-based musical instruments at an early age, using items such as metronomes, cymbals, and pulleys.
 In 1977, he began collaborating with Pascal Comelade and composing music for dance companies.
 He performed in ensembles such as Operation Rhino, Nu Creative Methods, and Effectifs de Profil.

 In 1986, he formed his own orchestra, Mecanium, composed of Meccano machines which play various instruments, such as Chinese lute, Moroccan bendir, Javanese saron, koto, and violin.
 These machines were often driven by the rotation of old turntables.
 By the 1990s, Mecanium consisted of up to 80 machine 'musicians', and toured various art and music festivals, including events in Norway, Australia, Japan, Canada, Poland, and the United States.

 Bastien has collaborated with artists such as Robert Wyatt, Jac Berrocal, Emmanuelle Parrenin, Jaki Liebezeit, Pierrick Sorin, Lukas Simonis and Issey Miyake.
 He has released material on record labels such as Lowlands, Rephlex, Tigersushi, and Alga Marghen.
-He has also completed a doctorate on 18th century French literature, his thesis being on pre-surrealist Raymond Roussel.
+He has also completed a doctorate on 18th century French literature, writing his thesis on pre-surrealist Raymond Roussel.

 In 2001, Bastien released an album, Mecanoid, on Rephlex Records.
 In 2008, he released an album, Visions of Doing, on Western Vinyl.
 In 2014, he made installations with paper as the main sound source.
 In 2015, he came up with a new project called Silent motors, two frames with wheels and gears that are beamed on a screen with an overhead projector.
 In 2016 Bastien had a big exhibition of his mecanoids at November Music Festival in The Netherlands.